Category Archives: Higher Order Propositions

 Signs Of Signs • 1

-Re: Michael Harris • Language About Language There is a language and a corresponding literature that approaches logic and mathematics as related species of communication and information gathering, namely, the pragmatic-semiotic tradition passed on to us through the lifelong efforts … Continue reading
+Re: Michael Harris • Language About Language There is a language and a corresponding literature treating logic and mathematics as related species of communication and information gathering, namely, the pragmatic‑semiotic tradition transmitted through the lifelong efforts of C.S.
+Peirce.
+It is … Continue reading

 Constants, Inconstants, and Higher Order Propositions